Spring Break in Nashville

 Breweries + Distilleries + Winery

-Nashville may be most known for country music, hot chicken, and honky-tonks, but if you enjoy beers, drink a pint at one of the city’s popular breweries.
+Nashville may be most known for country music, hot chicken, and honky-tonks, but if you enjoy beer, drink a pint at one of the city’s popular breweries.
 Most breweries have taprooms, food options, and tours available.
 Nashville’s most popular breweries include Fat Bottom Brewing (located in The Nations), Jackalope Brewing Company (located in Wedgewood-Houston), Bearded Iris (located in Germantown and Sylvan Park), and TailGate Brewery (located in Demonbreun Hill, East Nashville, Germantown, and West Nashville).
-For more brewery options see our Nashville’s Breweries Guide.
+For more brewery options, see our Nashville’s Breweries Guide.

 Get More Details